rohan-paul/Awesome-JavaScript-Interviews/CSS/Chain-Selector/ampersand-note-2.md

-I was working `ng-select` Angular package, and here my purpose is to target the below classes
+I was working `ng-select` Angular package, and for my case here, I am trying to target the below classes

 ```css
 class="ng-select ng-dropdown-panel"